MaSys/ms-auth/README.md

 import auth from 'ms-auth'

 const options = {
+  homeRoute: 'home', // route to be redirected when unauthorized
-  redirectRouteName: 'Home', // route to be redirected when unauthorized router, // VueRouter instance async getCurrentUser () {
+  loginRoute: 'login', // route to be redirected when unauthenticated router, // VueRouter instance async getCurrentUser () {
     // Fetch user in session information